MIBismuth/error-propagation-calculator/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GPL v3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-José Lopes and João Rei - Authors of the project.
+[José Lopes](https://joselopes.dev) and João Rei - Authors of the project.

 The development was inspired by the sheer suffering of calculating propagations of error by hand during physics laboratories.